Kingsford-Group/autotunex/CAWarm-BO/README.md

 First, download a gene annotation file (.gtf), e.g. https://www.gencodegenes.org/human/release_24.html.
 This file is for computing AUC values.

 Second, change the information in .yml file if needed.
-We have provided three YAML files for Scallop, Scallop2 (https://github.com/Shao-Group/scallop2), and StringTie, but one can also create new .yml for other softwares.
+We have provided three YAML files for Scallop, Scallop2 (https://github.com/Shao-Group/scallop2), and StringTie2, but one can also create new .yml for other softwares.

 Take scallop.yml as an example, there are several places that users might need to change: